uperl/File-Which/README.md

 - [IPC::Cmd](https://metacpan.org/pod/IPC::Cmd)

+    Requires Perl 5.8.3.
+Incouded as part of the Perl core as of 5.9.5.

     This module provides (among other things) a `can_run` function, which is similar to `which`.
 It is a much heavier module since it does a lot more, and if you use `can_run` it pulls in [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker).
 This combination